top of page

 Jan 148 min read

-Should International Students Still Bet on the U.S. in 2026?
-(Study Abroad & U.S. College Admissions Reality)
+Should International Students Still Apply to U.S. Colleges in 2026?

 Is the American dream closing its doors to international students?
 With visa rumors, deportation fears, and H-1B confusion flooding WhatsApp groups, here’s what’s actually happening — and what students should do next.